momoshiming/6214-RobynMMM-Group-6-/README.md

 #For Appendix 2, 3: Code for EDA and model

 #For Appendix 4: please run week_Final.R first with data_mmm.
 Then you could get the data_week_final.csv After that you could successfully run Robyn.R

+#For Appendix 5: Sorry, the output file has been deleted for company privacy.